-The project consists of run-of-river small-hydro power plants.
-The project boundaries are defined by the emissions targeted or directly affected by the project activities.
+The project consists of small-hydro power plant with reservoir.
+The project boundaries are defined by the emissions targeted or directly affected by the project activity.
 It encompasses the physical, geographical site of the hydropower generation and the interconnected grid.
-The baseline calculation boundary is covered by the South-Southeast-Midwest integrated electric grid and all plants are connected to this grid and baseline calculations use the electric generation data from this region.
+The baseline calculation boundary is covered by the South-Southeast-Midwest integrated electric grid and the plant is connected to this grid and baseline calculations use the electric generation data from this region.
 The project boundary is acceptable.